7 Scaling Across Hardware

 FlashDecoding

 FlashDecoding is worth mentioning here even though it operates within a single GPU.
-It parallelizes the attention computation across the KV sequence dimension – splitting the cached keys and values across multiple thread blocks that compute partial attention in parallel, then reducing the results.
+It parallelizes the attention computation across the KV sequence dimension, splitting the cached keys and values across multiple thread blocks that compute partial attention in parallel, then reducing the results.
 This addresses the problem that during decode, the single query token produces very little parallelism across the head dimension, leaving most of the GPU idle.
-FlashDecoding gives the GPU more work to do in parallel by splitting the “long” dimension – the cached sequence.
+FlashDecoding gives the GPU more work to do in parallel by splitting the “long” dimension, which is the cached sequence.

 When sequence parallelism helps

 Context parallelism is most effective for long-context prefill, where the sequence length creates both a compute and memory bottleneck.
-For short-context decode – the common case for most serving workloads – the sequence dimension is short and there’s little benefit to splitting it further.
-The overhead of the extra communication typically outweighs any gains.
+For short-context decode, the sequence dimension is short and there’s little benefit to splitting it further.
+The overhead of the extra communication typically outweighs any gains from utilizing multiple devices.

 7.7 Communication Cost Analysis